-Tax implications however do still exist if you make any capital gains when selling your ETFs or if you receive (and not reinvest) any dividends.
+Tax implications however do still exist if you make any capital gains when selling your ETFs or if you receive any distributions.
 Both events provide taxable income and taxed at your marginal tax rate.
 It's worth noting that if you hold ETFs for more than 12 months, you're only taxed on half of any future capital gains (which is one benefit of a buy and hold strategy).

 There may also be different tax considerations if your ETF is domiciled overseas.
 For example, income generated from ETFs domiciled in the US is considered foreign income.

 If you're unsure about what tax implications apply to your individual situation, it may be worth consulting a licensed financial adviser or tax accountant just to be sure.

 5. Even a small change in fees can make a big difference to returns